clojurists-together/clojuriststogether.org/content/news/2019/q3-2019-funding-announcement.md

 ### Why is CIDER important?

-> CIDER is a very popular programming environment and it's infrastructure (nREPL, cider-nrepl, piggieback and orchard) powers many of the other tools out there (e.g. vim-fireplace, vim-iced, calva, etc).
-Improvements to CIDER and it's foundational pieces generally benefits most of the Clojure community.
+> CIDER is a very popular programming environment and its infrastructure (nREPL, cider-nrepl, piggieback and orchard) powers many of the other tools out there (e.g. vim-fireplace, vim-iced, calva, etc).
+Improvements to CIDER and its foundational pieces generally benefits most of the Clojure community.

 ### Bozhidar's plans for the next three months are: